glacier-modding/glaciermodding.org/docs/modding/customcampaigns/creating_mod.md

       3. Open a new terminal and `cd` to `[HITMAN DIRECTORY]/Simple Mod Framework/Mods`.
       4. Run `git clone [URL from clipboard]`.

+## A note on Hitman Modding and GitHub
+> Hitman modding involves a lot of details, and if any of them are incorrect, the mod may not deploy, or the mission may crash on loading, or crash during gameplay.
+For this reason it is generally good practice to make small changes, save, deploy, and launch the mission frequently, and if it works well, to commit your changes to your GitHub repository.
+This can save you some time and frustration later, because if something breaks down the line, you can switch back to a previous commit to see the last time it worked, and what is different since then to narrow down the issue.

 ## Next Steps